Our commitment to Safeguarding

 We understand that in exceptional circumstances a parent or carer may not wish their child to be photographed or videoed in this way.

 Occasionally, the local press will be invited to take photographs of school events and special achievements.
-We like to use photographs of our children on our website, on Tapestry and Seesaw, in school documents, for parent information meetings, newsletters and on our whiteboards around the school.
+We like to use photographs of our children on our website, on Seesaw, in school documents, for parent information meetings, newsletters and on our whiteboards around the school.
+This is done with the permission of parents and carers.